load the data

 data[, prev_ori := shift(orientation), by = observer] # orientation on previous trial

-data[, diff_in_ori := angle_diff_180(prev_ori, orientation)] # shing in orientations between trials
+data[, diff_in_ori := angle_diff_180(prev_ori, orientation)] # shift in orientations between trials

 The responses in this data show a typical SD pattern with a bias towards previous orientations.
 I use the pad_circ function to account for circularity in the data when smoothing.
 It adds part of the data from one end to another end of the variable range (e.g., the data with the relative orientation from 60 to 90° are copied and pasted to the data set with the new relative orientation values of -120 to 90°).
 This is not the perfect way to account for circularity, but it is good enough for this kind of analysis.
-The thin lines show individual observers, the thick blue line shows the average.
+The thin lines show individual observers, and the thick blue line shows the average.

-ggplot(pad_circ(data, 'diff_in_ori'), aes(x = diff_in_ori, y = err))+
+ggplot(pad_circ(data, "diff_in_ori"), aes(x = diff_in_ori, y = err)) +

-geom_line(aes(group = observer), stat = 'smooth', size = 0.4, color = 'black', alpha = 0.2, method = 'loess' )+
+geom_line(aes(group = observer), stat = "smooth", size = 0.4, color = "black", alpha = 0.2, method = "loess") +

-geom_smooth(se = T, method = 'loess' )+
+geom_smooth(se = T, method = "loess") +

-labs(y = 'Error, °', x = 'Orientation difference, °')
+labs(y = "Error, °", x = "Orientation difference, °")

 #> `geom_smooth()` using formula = 'y ~ x'